How to Document Specific Objects

 This approach generates targeted documentation without running a full scan.
 See How to Use On-Demand Documentation.

 Run separate scans for different functional areas of your org.
-While each scan covers all detected metadata, the generated documentation organizes content by object, making it easy to extract what you need.
+While each scan covers all detected metadata, the generated documentation organizes content by object and process, making it easy to find what you need.

 Prioritization Logic

-- Automation density -- objects with more triggers, flows, and validation rules are prioritized.
+- Automation density -- objects with more triggers, flows, and validation rules have richer documentation.